 IAStorDataSvc is the name of the service translated as Intel Storage Data Service used by the Intel Rapid Storage Technology, which comes installed by default on most of the newer operating systems.
-This process, is not harmful and it is meant to provide you faster access to your frequently used programs and applications by automatically saving them to your SSD (if you have one), while retaining access to your Hard Disk Drive’s Capability.
+This process is not harmful and it is meant to provide you faster access to your frequently used programs and applications by automatically saving them to your SSD (if you have one) while retaining access to your Hard Disk Drive’s Capability.
 In short, it enables you to use both the SSD and the HDD.
 Intel’s Rapid Response Technology, which is a feature of Intel’s Rapid Storage Technology, works like a master-slave, database for faster access.
 This is mostly used in Enterprise and Server scenarios, therefore uninstalling it or not using it will be fine for a home-user.
-SSD’s themselves are pretty fast whether small in capacity or large.
+SSD’s themselves are pretty fast whether in small capacity or large.

-I decided to keep it, so how do i fix the High CPU Usage?
+I decided to keep it, so how do I fix the High CPU Usage?

 Hold the Windows Key and Press R. Type appwiz.cpl and Click OK.

 In the list of installed programs, locate Intel Rapid Storage Technology, double click on it and choose Uninstall.

 After it has been uninstalled, reboot your computer and come back to this page. (bookmark it).
 Now, Click Here to go to the download page for Intel Rapid Storage Technology, choose your operating system to have the downloads for your version of Windows listed, download it, run it and install it.
 That should fix the issue.